 Fashioned in an alpine-style with charming chalets and St Bernard dogs roaming the streets on leads, Bariloche is also Argentina’s chocolate capital.
 Streets-worth of window space is devoted to tantalising fresh chocolate sculpted in amusing shapes from gnomes to horses.
 Chocolate outlets range from mall-style operations to homely stalls with the town boasting an entire museum dedicated to the production of and eventual moulding of the humble cocoa bean.

-Here are some popular itineraries for a trip to Bariloche
+Here are some popular itineraries that include a visit to Bariloche

 Bariloche Tailor made suggestions